15dbooher/JavaWordGenerator/README.md

 If this command does not work, you probably need to define the classpath for the JVM to use.

-While in `.../JavaWordGenerator/` use the command:
+While in the `JavaWordGenerator/` folder use the command:

 `java -cp . wordGenerator.WordGenerator` or `java --classpath . wordGenerator.WordGenerator`